MaskingTechnology/jitar/documentation/docs/fundamentals/runtime-services.md

 ### Worker monitoring

 The availability of workers is actively monitored.
-If a worker cannot be reached or replies to have [an unhealthy state](../monitor/health.md), it will be removed from the gateway.
+If a worker fails to report its status on time, it will be considered stopped and removed from the gateway.
+If a worker reports [an unhealthy state](../monitor/health.md), it will not be used by the gateway until it reports a healthy state again.

 ### Configuration properties

 The following configuration properties are available:

-* monitor - worker monitoring interval in milliseconds (optional, default `5000`).
+* monitorInterval - time in milliseconds between checks to detect and remove stopped workers (optional, default `5000`).
 * trustKey - key for creating trusted clients (optional).

 A full configuration example looks like this: